About Go-Greenovate

 Book Crossing

-Inside the Maker Commons on the 7th floor, there is a corner dedicated to Book Crossing.
+Inside the student canteen, there is a corner dedicated to Book Crossing.
 It houses a collection of donated books from various sources, including students, teachers, and the library.
 Students can freely borrow books from this collection, and once they have finished reading, they can contribute to the cycle by returning the books for others to enjoy.
 This practice not only allows for the extension of these books' lifespan but also promotes the concept of book sharing among the school community.

 The Piu Market is a HKDI sharing platform promoting recycling, redistributing and reusing useful resources amount students and staff.
 We regularly collect material donations such as design books, stationery, clothes, artefacts and even plants from teaching units and teachers and share amount all HKDI members at the Piu Market.
 ‘Piu’, which means free flowing in Cantonese encourages sharing with others.